paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 ## Building the escrow program - Alice's Transaction

 ### Setting up the project
 Head over to the [template repo](https://github.com/mvines/solana-bpf-program-template), click `Use this template`, and set up a repo.
 The Solana ecosystem is still young so this is what we've got for now.
 Vscode with the Rust extension is what I use.
 You'll also need [`Rust`](https://www.rust-lang.org/tools/install).
-Additionally, go [here](https://docs.solana.com/cli/install-solana-cli-tools) to install the Solana dev tools. **You need at least version `1.5.2`**.
+Additionally, go [here](https://docs.solana.com/cli/install-solana-cli-tools) to install the Solana dev tools.
 (If you're on mac and there are no binaries for the version you want, follow the "build from source" section and add installed the bins to path.
 The `solana-install init` step is unnecessary and does not work, ignore it.
 If it doesn't build because a command cannot be found, try installing [_coreutils_](https://formulae.brew.sh/formula/coreutils) and [_binutils_](https://formulae.brew.sh/formula/binutils) with homebrew).

 If you don't know how to test solana programs yet, remove all the testing code.
 Testing programs is a topic for another blog post.
 Remove the testing code in `lib.rs` as well as the `tests` folder next to `src`.
 Lastly, remove the testing dependencies from [`Cargo.toml`](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html?highlight=cargo#creating-a-project-with-cargo).
 It should now look like this: